wjhrdy/timex-datalink-caldav/README.md

 Ensure you have the necessary dependencies installed on your system and you have the correct permissions to access the specified device.

-The tool currently filters down to events that have attendees and converts event times to Eastern Standard Time (EST).
+The tool currently filters down to events that have attendees and converts event times to your computer's timezone.
 Events are sorted by time before syncing to the watch.